The Enigmatic Life and Lasting Legacy of Edgar Allan Poe

 Family Background

-Edgar Allan Poe was born to David Poe Jr. and Elizabeth Arnold Hopkins Poe, both of whom were actors.
-Tragedy struck early in Poe's life; his father abandoned the family, and his mother succumbed to tuberculosis when Poe was just three years old.
-Orphaned, Poe was taken in by John and Frances Allan of Richmond, Virginia.
-John Allan, a wealthy merchant, provided Poe with a semblance of stability, although their relationship was often strained and fraught with conflict.
+Edgar was born to David Poe Jr. and Elizabeth Arnold Poe, both actors.
+His father left, and his mother died of tuberculosis when he was just three.
+Orphaned, he was raised by John and Frances Allan in Virginia.
+John Allan was wealthy but their relationship was often troubled.

 Education